scratchfoundation/scratch-www/README.md

 npm start
 ```

 During development, `npm start` watches any update you make to files in either `./static` or `./src` and triggers a rebuild of the project.
-In development the build is stored in memory, and not served from the `./build` directory.
+In development, the build is stored in memory, and not served from the `./build` directory.

 When running `npm start`, here are some important log messages to keep an eye out for:
 * `webpack: bundle is now VALID.` – the bundle has been loaded into memory and is now viewable in the browser.
 This will show up both once `npm start` has completed its setup, and also once updates you make to files have been re-compiled for viewing in the browser.